Anglo-Soviet invasion of Iran: Final phase and outcome

 Foroughi was an enemy of Reza Shah (he was forced into retirement in earlier years for political reasons, and his son was executed by firing squad).
 When he entered into negotiations with the British, instead of negotiating a favourable settlement, Foroughi implied that both he and the Iranian people wanted to be "liberated" from the Shah's rule.
 The British and Foroughi agreed that for the Allies to withdraw from Iran, the Iranians would have to assure that the German minister and his staff should leave Tehran; the German, Italian, Hungarian and Romanian legations should close and all remaining German nationals (including all families) to be handed over to the British and Soviet authorities.
 The last order would mean almost certain internment or, in the case of those handed to the Soviets, possible death.
 Reza Shah delayed on the last demand.
 Instead, he planned the secret evacuation of all German nationals from Iran.
 By 18 September, most of the German nationals had escaped via the Turkish border.

 In response to the Shah's defiance, the Red Army on 16 September moved to occupy Tehran.
 Fearing execution by the communists, many people (especially the wealthy) fled the city.
 Reza Shah, in a letter handwritten by Foroughi, announced his abdication, as the Soviets entered the city on 17 September.
-The British wanted to restore the Qajar Dynasty to power because they had served British interests well prior to Reza Shah's reign.
+The British wanted to restore the Qajar dynasty to power because they had served British interests well prior to Reza Shah's reign.
 However, the heir to the throne, Hamid Hassan Mirza, was a British citizen who spoke no Persian.
 Instead, with the help of Ardeshir Reporter, Crown Prince Mohammad Reza Pahlavi took the oath to become the Shah of Iran.
 Reza Shah was arrested before he was able to leave Tehran, and he was placed into British custody.
-He was sent to exile as a British prisoner in South Africa, where he died in 1944.
+He was exiled as a British prisoner to British Mauritius for 7 months, before being sent to South Africa, where he died in 1944.
 The Allies withdrew from Tehran on 17 October and Iran was partitioned between Britain and the Soviet Union for the duration of the war, with the Soviets stationed in northern Iran and the British south of Hamadan and Qazvin.